 }

-Requires the test runner and the app under test to share the same development team for code signing.
-Tests run on a physical or simulated device; no special hardware required.
+Requires the test runner and the app to use the same development team for code signing.
+Tests execute on-device only (not in the simulator without a matching provisioning setup).